Timothy Geithner: Bailouts

 Geithner had authority over the second tranche of $350 billion from the $700 billion banking bailout bill passed by Congress in October 2008.
 Under the Financial Stability Plan, he proposed to create a new investment fund to provide a market for the legacy loans and securities—the so-called "toxic assets"—burdening the financial system, using a mix of taxpayer and private money.
 He also proposed expanding a lending program that would spend as much as $1 trillion to cover the decline in the issuance of securities backed by consumer loans.
 He further proposed to give banks new infusions of capital with which to lend.
-In exchange, banks would be required to cut the salaries and perks of executives and sharply limit dividends and corporate acquisitions.E.
-J. Dionne, "Centrism.
-Meh."
-The New Republic February 12, 2009 The plan was criticized by Nobel laureates Paul Krugman and Joseph Stiglitz, a former World Bank Chief Economist.
+In exchange, banks would be required to cut the salaries and perks of executives and sharply limit dividends and corporate acquisitions.
+The plan was criticized by Nobel laureates Paul Krugman and Joseph Stiglitz, a former World Bank Chief Economist.

 The Troubled Asset Relief Program (TARP) and takeover of Fannie Mae and Freddie Mac amounted a combined outflow of $620.3 billion in Treasury funds in the form of spending, investments, and loans.
 As of July 2016, $689 billion has been returned to the Treasury, primarily in the form of refunds provided by bailed-out companies and revenue from dividends.
-This has earned the government a profit of $68.6 billion.